ecomfe/react-suspense-boundary/README.md

 A boundary component working with suspense and error

-Version 2.x is an experimental implement using [use-subscription](https://www.npmjs.com/package/use-subscription) to simulate future official suspense data fetching.
+Version 2.x is implemented on [use-sync-external-store](https://www.npmjs.com/package/use-sync-external-store) to align with future official suspense data fetching.

 ## Install